 It follows that I am committed to the proper administration of justice.”
 Kenneth Fleming QC

-Matthew Grant is the General Manager and is responsible for leading the operations of the Office of the ICAC including, investigations, preventions and the business service functions.
+Matthew Grant is the Deputy Chief Executive Officer and is responsible for leading the operations of the Office of the ICAC including, investigations, preventions and the business service functions.

 Matthew Grant is proudly born and bred in the Northern Territory, with more than 25 years’ experience working in highly-sensitive and complex legal environments.